 If you have paid a deposit for an animal that didn’t exist, purchased a sick pet or been defrauded in any other way via an animal advert you saw on friday-ad.co.uk, PLEASE report it to our team.

 You can contact our team directly and in confidence via firstname.lastname@example.org.
 Our experienced agents will be able to offer help and advice on what to do next.
 They can take appropriate action and put you in touch with the relevant authorities.
-We regularly work with stakeholders across the industry to support investigations, help build cases and give evidence.
+We regularly work with stakeholders across the industry to support investigations, give evidence and help secure convictions.

-If you have been the victim of pet related crime, we hope you’ll find this guide useful.
+We hope you’ll find this guide useful.
 If you still don’t know where to turn, PLEASE ask for help.
 Contact our team via firstname.lastname@example.org.
 Our team will be able to offer advice and support.
-You are not alone.
+You are not alone!

 For detailed advice on how to buy a pet visit howtobuyapet.org.uk